Skip to main content

 Mentorship is a core value of our residency program and major area of focus for our faculty, residents, APPs and staff.

-Internally we have a well-established resident-faculty mentorship program.
+Internally we have a well-established resident-faculty mentorship program, which is open to all our residents.
 Each incoming resident is matched to a faculty mentor with whom they meet at least once per quarter.
 As career and subspecialty interests evolve, residents have the ability to identify a new mentor or establish additional mentoring relationships.

-Many faculty members also receive career support through the UC San Diego Health Sciences Center of Excellence Faculty Development Program, designed to improve the recruitment, retention and success of all faculty in academic medicine who are members of underrepresented groups.
+Many faculty members also receive career support through the UC San Diego Health Sciences Center of Excellence Faculty Development Program, designed to improve the recruitment, retention and success of all faculty in academic medicine.

 The Power of Mentors